kevL/yata/ReadMe.txt

 - recolor rows (tables show with alternating row-colors.
 When rows are inserted/ deleted or sorted the colors go out of sync. to aid understanding of what just happened.
 The "recolor rows" operation makes row-colors alternate as usual)
+- autosize cols (recalculates width of all cols)

 - freeze 1st col : F5 (causes the first col after the ID to remain stationary)
 - freeze 2nd col : F6 (causes the first and second cols after the ID to remain